FelipeDiasD/contatosApp/README.md

 ### contatosApp

-A simple contacts app
+A simple contacts app, developed along a bootcamp

-- main screen and components ready
+- main screen and internal logic is ready
 - Need to work on and add more funcionalities
-- Work in progress
+- App is complete, but can be improved (Work in progress)